mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apigw_containers/deployment_flows/custom_image_deployment/container_faq.md

 description: Get answers to frequently asked questions (FAQ) about deploying API Gateway in containers.
 ---

-## Frequently asked questions about container deployments

 ### How do you deploy changes in configuration from Policy Studio?

 In a development environment only, you can set the `EMT_DEPLOYMENT_ENABLED` environment variable to `true` when starting an API Gateway Docker container.
 This enables you to deploy changes directly from Policy Studio to the container and to create Policy Studio projects from the running API Gateway container.

-In a production environment, API Gateway configuration (`.fed` file) is baked into the API Gateway Docker image.
-To deploy changes in API Gateway configuration you must export a `.fed` file from Policy Studio, rebuild the API Gateway Docker image, and restart the API Gateway Docker container.
+In a production environment, API Gateway configuration (FED file) is baked into the API Gateway Docker image.
+To deploy changes in API Gateway configuration, you must export a FED file from Policy Studio, rebuild the API Gateway Docker image, and restart the API Gateway Docker container.

 For more information, see [Development and deployment with API Gateway containers](/docs/apim_installation/apigw_containers/deployment_flows/custom_image_deployment/docker_script_gwimage).

 ### How do you promote configuration through environments?

 The promotion flow in a container deployment is very similar to a classic deployment.
-However, because API Gateway configuration (`.fed` file) is baked into the API Gateway Docker image, you must export the policy package ( `.pol` file) and environment package (.`env` file) from Policy Studio, rebuild the API Gateway Docker image, and restart the API Gateway Docker container, at each stage in the promotion flow.
+However, because API Gateway configuration (FED file) is baked into the API Gateway Docker image, you must export the policy package (POL file) and environment package (ENV file) from Policy Studio, rebuild the API Gateway Docker image, and restart the API Gateway Docker container, at each stage in the promotion flow.

 For more information, see [Development and deployment with API Gateway containers](/docs/apim_installation/apigw_containers/deployment_flows/custom_image_deployment/docker_script_gwimage).

 ### How do you promote APIs through environments?

 In a container deployment, you can promote APIs registered in API Manager in the same way as in a classic environment.
+For more information, See
-See [Promote managed APIs between environments](/docs/apim_administration/apimgr_admin/api_mgmt_promote/).
+[Promote managed APIs between environments](/docs/apim_administration/apimgr_admin/api_mgmt_promote/).

 ### What API Gateway Manager functionality is not available?

 In a container deployment, you cannot perform the following in API Gateway Manager:

-* You cannot create or delete API Gateway groups and instances
+* You cannot create or delete API Gateway groups and instances.
-* You cannot start or stop API Gateways
+* You cannot start or stop API Gateways.
-* You cannot deploy configuration packages to a group of API Gateway instances
+* You cannot deploy configuration packages to a group of API Gateway instances.

 ### How do you persist logs?